Cloud / Distributed Systems - Overview

 - Durable state: across failure, stuff is remembered when you come back later.

 ALTS, Application Layer Transport Security(LOAS2); a replacement for SSL/TLS

 - ALTS: for service-to-service communications within Goolge's infrastructure

 - gRPC: a replacement for Google's internal only Stubby, on top of LTS or ALTS

 a distribution scheme that does not depend directly on the number of servers

-SSTable: Sorted String Table.
+SSTable: Sorted String Table, sorted strings in files.
 Used by BigTable, Cassandra, Spanner.
+Also LevelDB and RocksDB.

 - binary release needs to go through compilation and tests, which may take a few hours in a CI/CD system

 - data push is relatively small, mostly configurations, should be rolled out quickly(in minutes instead of hours).
 This is useful for controlled feature roll out(by feature flag, and sampling percentage) or operational changes(like whitelist/blacklist).
 Data push should be a separate system that can quickly changes things in prod without changing code and binary.